 Dartmouth Digital Commons Citation

 Spielmans, Glen I.; Berman, Margit I.; Linardatos, Eftihia; and Rosenlicht, Nicholas.
 Z., "Adjunctive Atypical Antipsychotic Treatment for Major Depressive Disorder: A Meta-Analysis of Depression, Quality of Life, and Safety Outcomes" (2013).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 1573.